slashauth/demo-react/README.md

 npm start
 ```

 By default, the Slashauth app used is the `Demo Fallback App` with ID `Q8XH-kI6lvFBUutG`.
 You should override this to your own app ID.
-Simply copy `.env.example` to `.env` and enter your client ID for the `REACT_APP_CLIENT_ID` field.
+Simply copy `.env.example` to `.env` and enter your app ID for the `REACT_APP_APP_ID` field.
 This will run this app pointed to your Slashauth app.

 ### Updating the backend